Higgs2/AddressAPI/AddressAPI/README.md

 # Introduction
 This project represents a basic address API to manage address information.
+It's build using Swashbuckle and uses OpenAPI standard to work off of.

 # Requirements
 This project uses the .NET 5 Runtime & SDK along with the ASP.NET Core Framework.